SUSTAINABLE INVESTMENT

 • Derivatives having a Russian asset as primary exposure.

-Companies that are involved in the following as defined by Global Industry Classification Standard (GICS) sub-industry:
+Companies with involvement* in the following as defined by Global Industry Classification Standard (GICS) sub-industry:

 • Oil & Gas Drilling